- Robert Zemeckis

 Everything poignant and evocative about Charles Dickens’s A Christmas Carol has been rendered flat by Disney’s latest adaptation.
-Through a dumbing rollercoaster ride experience, director Robert Zemeckis keeps the basic plot of the immortal classic intact, but he incorporates gratuitous amounts of slapstick and high-flying gags for no other reason except to experiment with the limits his medium.
+Through a dumbing rollercoaster ride experience, director Robert Zemeckis keeps the basic plot of the immortal classic intact, but he incorporates gratuitous amounts of slapstick and high-flying gags for no other reason except to experiment with the limits of his medium.
 Shot using motion capture CGI, the same method he used on The Polar Express and Beowulf, all of the story’s spirit has been removed.
 The experience boils down to an appreciation of the film’s technical prowess, which is immense, but there’s no magic involved in the exposition.

 There’s no point in going over the plot since Dickens’ beloved tale has been ingrained into our very being.
 Everyone knows about the story’s crotchety old moneygrubber Ebenezer Scrooge, the various Christmas ghosts, the underpaid Bob Cratchit, and his ill son Tiny Tim, and Scrooge’s last-minute redemption.
 And Zemeckis doesn’t reinvent that story, besides turning it into an amusement park exhibition.
 Victorian London becomes a funhouse in the director’s hands, as the frame moves wildly about the film’s world like some Disneyland ride.
 As Scrooge zips through the sky or shrinks down to the size of a mouse to ride an ice slide, the entire show becomes a physical exercise versus a trial of the character learning to love Christmas again.
 The computer-generated animation makes it all look very real, and the 3-D presentation, should you choose to endure it, makes the environment pop with faux corporeality.